It's going to be a party atmosphere at Mitford Park on July 1st as Cochrane residents celebrate Canada's 156th birthday.

 Erika Richards, secretary with Cochrane & Area Events Society (CAES) said the entire day will be full of things to see and do.

-"There's activities for the kids, we're starting off with a rugby game.
+"There are activities for the kids.
 There will be food trucks, the beer tent is coming back.
 It's all-day family fun and entertainment through the day, and really great musical entertainment in the evening."

 Richards recommends bringing your lawn chair to the free event.

-Hippocratic Oath, Chris LeBlanc, Taiko Drummers, Peter & The Wolves and Dangerous Goods and the headliner, Calgary’s own Marcus Trummer Band, winner of 2022 Blues Recording Artist of the Year, at the YYC Music Awards are among the performers.
+Hippocratic Oath, Chris LeBlanc, Taiko Drummers, Peter & The Wolves and Dangerous Goods, and the headliner, Calgary’s own Marcus Trummer Band, winner of 2022 Blues Recording Artist of the Year, at the YYC Music Awards are among the performers.

-There will be children’s games, a giant inflatable activity centre, a petting zoo and pony rides.
+There will be children’s games, a giant inflatable activity centre, a petting zoo, and pony rides.

 The Calgary Stampede Band of Outriders will be on hand as well as Austin T. O’keefe and his Nostalgia Cowboys.